gruntwork-io/docs/docs/iac/usage/using-a-module.md

 Terragrunt will generate an execution plan using the `plan` action.
 The plan will show what resources Terragrunt determines need to be created or modified.

-In your plan output, you should expect to see an AWS Lambda function, IAM role, and Cloudwatch Log group.
+In your plan output, you should expect to see an AWS Lambda function, IAM role, IAM policy, IAM Role Policy Attachment, and Cloudwatch Log group.
 ```bash
 terragrunt plan
 ```